 1. The Town will not allow rezoning of an agricultural district to a non-agricultural district unless identified as such on the future land use map (Refer to Section 3).
-The Town will support the use of a density-based zoning program that allows for the clustering of future residential development on smaller parcels to provide farmers a viable option to converting large parcels of productive agricultural land to a nonagricultural use.
-Where non-farm development is allowed, the Town will manage the density and site design to discourage development from locating near existing farm facilities or on historically productive farmland or soils.
-In addition, the Town will discourage the fragmentation of productive agricultural or forested land, and other significant natural areas to protect the continuity of these areas for future use.
-The Town may consider the use of incentive programs that accomplish these objectives.
-(Refer to Section 2.7, 2.8 & Section 3)
+The Town will support the use of a density-based zoning program that allows for the clustering of future residential development on smaller parcels to provide farmers a viable option to converting large parcels of productive agricultural land to a non-agricultural use.